sgkertsos/traffic-sign-classification/README.md

 #### Jupyter notebook
 ![image info](./images/Jupyter_logo.png)
-Jupyter notebook is used run the **notebook.ipynb** file.
-We use this file for **Exploratory Data Analysis** and also for model evaluation and model selection.
+Jupyter notebook is used run the **.ipynb** files stored in the **others** folder.
+More on how to run these files can be found in a later section.

 #### Gunicorn
 ![image info](./images/gunicorn.png)